alanslzrr/cybersecurity-lab/8 - Automation with Python/Python - File Updates.md

 ### 🔑 Key Objectives:
 1. Read the current allow list from a file
 2. Remove specific IP addresses from the list
-3. Update the file with the revised list
+3. Update the file with the revised list.

 ### 📋 IP Addresses to Remove:
 - `192.168.97.225`